yildiztugba/HYKWebsite/planning/retrospective.md

 - Working with the conflicts at the branches
 - Working with issues efficiently
 - The benefits of communication
-- Having team-leader is well for organisation and planning
+- Having team-leader is well for organization and planning

 # Retrospective (Week 3 26.04 - 02.05) 🤟

 ## Stop Doing